sjstretton/screwed/00-APerfectStorm.md

 In other words, humanity is in a situation that is neither safe nor fair - and the lack of fairness is leading us to take dangerous risks.
 Moreover, the economic game is unfolding in an era of extreme environmental risks caused by polluters' failure to take responsibility for pollution, made worse by the *de facto* capture of governments by polluters.

+##Your Safety and Quality of Life Directly and Hugely Depends on Achieving Major Tax Reforms
 That's why we've set out to propose reforms in the way Britain's taxes are organised that make our society safer, fairer, and more responsible in economic and environmental terms.
 The same or similar reforms as those we propose could also be usefully applied in many other countries.

 Inequality takes many forms and strikes at the root of human security.
 A rising proportion of young people struggle just to pay exorbitant monthly rent on the flats where they live, and have no realistic prospect of ever owning their own homes.
 This contributes to anxiety and instability, and inhibits family formation.
 Basic issues like these - concerns about the affordability of a decent lifestyle for ordinary people - are among the economic phenomena that motivated us to write this book.
 The question we ask is: How could we reform the tax system so that it is truly fair and effective in delivering the results that matter to ordinary people?
 Being able to afford a decent place to live, being rewarded in proportion to one's contributive merit, and being assured of a safe and stable global climate and sea-level are among the results that really matter.